'Pick that phone up and get what you want'

 Stephen Hoffman spent 10 months on a waiting list in 2016 for urgent prostate cancer surgery.
 It spread to liver and lungs and he now has a tumour at the base of his brain.

-RNZ last spoke to him in 2019, and his situation has gotten worse.
+RNZ last spoke to Hoffman in 2019, and his situation has gotten worse.

 The DHB has since apologised for shortening the 68-year-old's life.